Workflow

 Modify the default Device Names.
 Select DEVICES (1 below).
 Click on a device type header (Processor, Milan Loudspeakers, etc.) to expand/collapse the list of devices by type.
 For each listed device, double-click the name and modify the text (2 below).
 These names are stored in the devices and are used to correlate devices listed in software to the physical devices.

-NOTE: For arrays, a good strategy is to start each name with with a number to indicate position in the array followed by a letter or combination of letters to denote the array, retaining the serial number (part of the default name) as part of the new name.
-This aids when searching for devices.
+NOTE: For arrays, a good strategy is to start each name with with a number to indicate position in the array followed by a letter or combination of letters to denote the array.
+This aids when searching for devices and sorting columns.
 The number at the end of the default name is the serial number of the loudspeaker.
 For example:

 NOTE: For network switches, the last three octets of the Milan identity name match those of the devices MAC address.
 If renaming, including the last three octets may be helpful.
 For example: